Pig kidneys transplanted into brain-dead human body - NewsBreak

 The need for another source of organs is huge: While more than 41,000 transplants were performed in the U.S. last year, a record, more than 100,000 people remain on the national waiting list.
 Thousands die every year before getting an organ and thousands more never even get added to the list, considered too much of a long shot.

 Animal-to-human transplants, what’s called xenotransplantation, have been attempted without success for decades.
 People’s immune systems almost instantly attack the foreign tissue.
-But scientists now have new techniques to edit pig genes so their organs are more human-like — and some are anxious to try again.Hospital: Poor health only criteria for pig heart transplant
+But scientists now have new techniques to edit pig genes so their organs are more human-like — and some are anxious to try again.In 1st, US surgeons transplant pig heart into human patient

 The recent string of pig experiments “is a big step forward,” said Dr. David Kaczorowski of the University of Pittsburgh Medical Center.
 Moving on to first-stage trials in potentially dozens of people is “becoming more and more feasible.”